 A primary delay announcement device operates in the same fashion as a single delay announcement device, playing once, as soon as it is available, for the caller who has waited the longest for a calling group agent and has not heard a primary delay announcement.
 If a secondary announcement device is used, it can use the factory setting, which plays the announcement once, or it can be set to repeat the announcement after a certain amount of time.
 The system manager programs the time (0-900 seconds) between announcements.
-This setting controls both the interval between primary and secondary announcements and the interval between repetitions of the secondary announcement if it is set to repeat.
+This setting controls both the interval between primary and secondary announcement if it is set to repeat.
+(See Group Calling Options in Chapter 4 for guidelines on setting the delay.)